How to track what your competitors are doing on Reddit

 Reddit is where people say what they really think.
 Unlike G2 reviews or LinkedIn posts, nobody on Reddit is performing for an audience.
 The feedback is raw and specific.

-Here is what you can learn by monitoring competitors on Reddit:
+Five things you can learn by monitoring competitors:

 Step 1: Build your keyword list